 They can also expose your horse to that wet hoof issue: by adding too much moisture to the hoof, the hoof wall could soften and then crack.
 Which is not what you want!

-Having said that, I want to be clear: dressings are different to polish.
+Having said that, I want to be clear: dressings are different from polish.
 Dressings penetrate the hoof, while polish sits as a coating on top.
 Polish is much safer to use on your horse’s hooves.

-Hoof Care: Fixing Those Problems!
+Hoof Health Care: Fixing Those Problems!

 Solution #1: Regular Hoof Picking